-11 The start date for a MAP case is defined in the "MAP Statistics Reporting Framework" published by the OECD in October 2016 (pages 33 - 56).
+12 The start date for a MAP case is defined in the "MAP Statistics Reporting Framework" published by the OECD in October 2016 (pages 33 - 56).

-12 Article 7(1) of the EU Arbitration Convention provides for a two year period for the competent authorities to resolve a case prior to the case being submitted to an advisory commission (arbitration panel).
+13 Article 7(1) of the EU Arbitration Convention provides for a two year period for the Competent Authorities to resolve a case prior to the case being submitted to an advisory commission (arbitration panel).

-13 Final Report on Improving the Functioning of the Arbitration Convention - JTPF/002/2015/EN Annex I - Revised Code of Conduct for the effective implementation of the Arbitration Convention, Section 7.2.
+14 Final Report on Improving the Functioning of the Arbitration Convention - JTPF/002/2015/EN Annex I - Revised Code of Conduct for the effective implementation of the Arbitration Convention, Section 7.2.

-to any information submitted by the taxpayer to either tax administration as part of the MAP process.
+Throughout the MAP process, the taxpayer should ensure that each tax administration is provided with the same information at the same time.
+This applies to any information submitted by the taxpayer to either tax administration as part of the MAP process.